 Adding HTML, CSS, or JavaScript to Squarespace

-Understanding the purpose of each language
+Understanding the purpose of each language:

 Code Type | Purpose | Common Use Cases |